 Management has the responsibility for selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the City of Janesville are described in Note I to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2017.
+As described in Note I to the financial statements, the City of Janesville changed accounting policies related to financial reporting for other post employment benefits by adopting Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, in 2018.
+Accordingly, net position has been restated as of the beginning of the year.
 We noted no transactions entered into by the City of Janesville during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance or consensus.